-- 3.9 The Worcestershire Internal Audit Shared Service (WIASS) has achieved and delivered the 2020/2021 revised internal audit plan. - 3.10 The Internal Audit Plan for 2020/2021 was risk based (assessing audit and assurance factors, materiality risk, impact of failure, system risk, resource risk, fraud risk, and external risk) and reported to the Audit, Standards and Governance Committee on the 5th March 2020.
-It included: - a number of core systems which were designed to suitably assist the external auditor to reach their 'opinion' and other corporate systems for example governance and - a number of operational systems, for example planning, safeguarding and markets were looked at to maintain and improve its control systems and risk management processes or reinforce its oversight of such systems.
+2.3 The Worcestershire Internal Audit Shared Service (WIASS) has delivered the 2021/2022 revised internal audit plan.

-- 3.11 In accordance with best practice the plan is subject to review each year to ensure that identified changes, for example, external influences, risk assessment and process re-engineering are taken into consideration within the annual plan. - 3.12 The purpose of the 2020/21 Annual Plan was to aid the effectiveness of the Internal Audit function and ensure that: - Internal Audit assisted the Authority in meeting its corporate purposes by reviewing the high risk areas, systems and processes, - Audit plan delivery was monitored, appropriate action taken and performance reports issued on a regular basis, - The key financial systems are reviewed annually, enabling the Authority's external auditors to inform their opinion using the work completed by Internal Audit, - An opinion can be formed on the adequacy of the Authority's system of internal control, which feeds into the Annual Governance Statement which is presented with the statement of accounts.
+- 2.4 The Internal Audit Plan was risk based (assessing audit and assurance factors, materiality risk, impact of failure, system risk, resource risk, fraud risk, and external risk) and reported to the Audit, Standards & Governance Committee for approval on 15th July 2021.
+It included: - a number of core systems which were designed to suitably assist the external auditor to reach their 'opinion' and other corporate systems for example governance and - a number of operational systems, for example, vehicle fuelling process(housing), asbestos handling, gas certification, procurement and projects were looked at to maintain and improve control systems and risk management processes or reinforce oversight of such systems. - 2.5 In accordance with best practice the plan was subject to review during the year to ensure that identified changes, for example, external influences, risk assessment, process re-engineering and transformation were taken into consideration during the year. - 2.6 The purpose of the 2021/22 Annual Plan was to aid the effectiveness of the Internal Audit function and ensure that: - Internal Audit assisted the Authority in meeting its objectives by reviewing the high risk areas, systems and processes, - The audit plan delivery was monitored, appropriate action taken and performance reports issued on a regular basis, - The key financial systems are reviewed annually, enabling the Authority's external auditors to place reliance on the work completed by Internal Audit. - An opinion can be formed on the adequacy of the Authority's system of internal control (reported in Appendix 3), which feeds into the Annual Governance Statement which is presented with the statement of accounts.